TomCrypto/AntTweakBar.NET/README.md

  - added ObjectDisposedException safety
  - sealed all classes and added validation events
  - updated to a new fancy readme file
+ - removed the tutorial (the readme now has a quick start containing the same info)

 20 November 2014 (v0.4.1)